 The Iron Age heralded the coming of new tools and wares.
-These wares allow archaeologists to determine what different populations were doing.
+Furthermore, these wares allow archaeologists to understand more about these fascinating, ancient populations.

 Oksywie Culture (200 BCE)

 Oksywie Culture was an offshoot of Pomeranian Culture, and continued many of its traditions.
-But this time, it was with iron!
+But this time, they used iron!

 Wielbark and Przeworsk Cultures (100 CE)

 These two Iron-Age cultures overlapped each other in time and space in Poland.
 They contained a mixture of local cultures, including Pomeranian culture and Gothic culture from the north.

 Finally, we approach written Polish history.
 The early Slavs appeared around the time that Western Rome fell.
 First, they originated near Ukraine and Poland.
 Then, they expanded outwards towards the Balkans and the Volga River.
 Along the way, they picked up Christianity and converted to it.
 Their migration was noted by many different groups.
 In fact, Greeks and Romans referred to these early Slavs as Veneti (“friendly”) and Spori (“they scatter like grain”).